The Center for Natural Wellness School of Massage Therapy - Clinic Services

 MODALITIES Top ˆ

-Swedish Massage: This is the modality most often used by our student therapists in our clinic.
+Swedish Massage: This is the modality most often used by student therapists at our clinic.
 It incorporates long, flowing and relaxing strokes that soothe muscles and promote relaxation.
-The following modalities are also available in our student clinic.
-The ability to fulfill the request however will depend on where the student is in the program.
+Students will incorporate additional modalities into the overall Swedish massage as they are learned throughout the course of their program.

-Shiatsu: A balance modality that uses Traditional Chinese Medicine as its base.
-Working the meridians of the body through specific points similarly to acupuncture, this form of bodywork helps to clear blocks in the meridians and restore balance in the body.
+Shiatsu: A balanced modality that uses Traditional Chinese Medicine as its base.
+Working the meridians of the body through specific points similarl to acupuncture, this form of bodywork helps to clear energy blocks and restore balance in the body.
+Shiatsu is most commonly performed on a floor mat with the client comfortably dressed in loose clothing.
+It can also be performed on a massage table incorporated with Swedish massage.

-Myofascial Release and Unwinding: A therapeutic treatment that works with the fascia of the muscles and utilizes gentle stretching to eliminate pain and restore motion.
+Myofascial Release and Unwinding: A therapeutic treatment that works with the fascia of the muscles and utilizes gentle stretching and holds to eliminate pain and restore motion.

 Cranial Sacral Therapy: Performed with the client fully clothed, therapist uses light touch to monitor the craniosacral rhythm and then uses delicate manual techniques to release imbalances and restrictions.